 Lenders often allow you to buy discount points, which means prepaying interest upfront to secure a lower interest rate.
 There may also be an option for negative points, in which the lender pays some of your closing costs in exchange for a higher interest rate.
 How long you plan to stay in the house is one of the key factors in whether buying points makes sense.
 You’ll need to do some calculations or speak to a mortgage broker in Toronto or loan officer to help you decide if buying points is worth it for you.

 Make the Most of an Open House

-Use this as another opportunity to scope out the neighbourhood and your potential neighbors.
+Use this as another opportunity to scope out the neighbourhood and your potential neighbours.
 During the open house, pay close attention to the home’s overall condition and look for any smells, stains or items in disrepair.
-Ask a lot of questions about the home, such as when it was built, when items were last replaced and how old key systems like the air conditioning and the heating are.
-If several other potential buyers are viewing the home at the same time as you, don’t hesitate to schedule a second or third visit to get a closer look and ask more questions.
+Ask many questions about the home, such as when it was built, when items were last replaced and how old key systems like the air conditioning and the heating are.
+If several other potential buyers view the home at the same time as you, don’t hesitate to schedule a second or third visit to get a closer look and ask more questions.

 It’s easy to look at properties that meet your current needs.
 But if you plan to start or expand your family, it may be preferable to buy a larger home you can grow into.
 Consider your future needs and wants and whether this home will suit them.

 When you’re looking at a home, it’s easy to get caught up on superficial details like paint colour, fixtures and carpets.
 These features are easy to change once the home is yours, so don’t let those little details get in the way.

 - Be prepared to compromise.